-You must complete the Academic & Amateurism account registration, including payment or fee waiver before you can go on official visits, sign a National Letter of Intent, receive an athletic scholarship or complete at a Division I or II school.
+You must complete the Academic & Amateurism account registration, including payment or fee waiver, before you can go on official visits, receive an athletic scholarship, or compete at a Division I or II school.

 Documentation needed for NCAA registration: email address, personal information, educational history, sports participation history (including details of expenses or awards received, teams, and individuals who have advised or marketed your skills), payment (\$100).